hassansuhaib/100-days-of-code/log.md

 **Today's Progress:**
 - Today I learned Python's framework Flask as a part of @cs50's web track.
 - Completed the first part of Problem Set 8.
 Learned how to make an application in Flask and how to set it up with a database using SQLite3.

+### Day 95: May 17, 2020.

+**Today's Progress:**
+Worked on Problem Set 8 i.e. Finance of @cs50.
+I have to use Flask to complete the functionality of this web application in which the user can buy and sell stock using an API.
+I could've completed it today but I am new to Flask and MySQL.

+### Day 96: May 18, 2020.

+**Today's Progress:**
+Continued working on part 2 of the Finance Application of Pset8 in #cs50.
+I'm loving working with MySQL in Python.
+I will focus on JavaScript after this course.
+Will learn Flask in detail later in CS50 Web.